Linuxfabrik/monitoring-plugins/check-plugins/cometsystem/README.md

 Monitors channels such as temperature, humidity, and other environmental values.
 Alarm states are mapped to configurable severity levels using a flexible pattern matching system (e.g. "temp:high:crit", "humi:low:warn").
+Alerts when a channel reports an alarm; the state each alarm raises follows `--severity`, and any alarm without a matching rule is a WARN.

 options:
   -h, --help           show this help message and exit